-I’m very thankful for your comments on my outfit posts.
 I was pondering last night, in retrospect of some sweet comments, what sort of things I do in order to avoid looking too costumey when wearing vintage or vintage inspired clothing.

 Casey of Casey Maura